People Behind the Names

 Today, the Marx Center serves as the Honors House- with rooms designated for students in the Honors Program- as well as a meeting space.
 The facility includes Driscoll Commons, a classroom, office, and three apartments.

-Mr. Marx was born in New Rochelle, N.Y. on April 16, 1915, one of the two children of Lawrence and Estelle Marx.
+Mr. Marx was born in New Rochelle, New York, on April 16, 1915, one of the two children of Lawrence and Estelle Marx.
 His brother’s name was Albert.
 He is a graduate of the Horace Mann School and Phillips Exeter Academy, and graduated from Dartmouth College in 1936.

 A successful businessman, Mr. Marx followed his father’s footsteps into the family business now known as United Merchants and Manufacturers, a textile-processing firm with offices in New York and Teaneck, New Jersey.
 He has since retired as executive vice president.